Formia: Sport

 Formia is the seat of the National Athletics School of the Italian National Olympic Committee, founded in 1955.
 Athletes such as Pietro Mennea and Giuseppe Gibilisco trained here.
-Formia is also a hub for cycling events of various types; road cycling and mountain biking All of which gives access to Parks in Gaeta and Formia; Parco Monte Orlando, Parco Regionale Riviera di Ulisse, Parco Naturale dei Monti Aurunci, and Tours to Rome via the Old Highway.
-Formia also has great water sports to enjoy; windsurfing and sailing.
+Formia is also a hub for cycling events of various types; road cycling and mountain biking, all of which give access to Parks in Gaeta and Formia; Parco Monte Orlando, Parco Regionale Riviera di Ulisse, Parco Naturale dei Monti Aurunci, and Tours to Rome via the Old Highway.
+Formia also has great water sports to enjoy: windsurfing and sailing.

 Transportation

 Formia itself is one of the most important transport hubs of southern Lazio.
 The Rome–Formia–Naples railway passes through Formia-Gaeta railway station, from which visitors and residents may travel by bus to Gaeta, Minturno, Spigno and other local towns.

 Ferries and hydrofoils connect Formia to Ponza, Ischia and Ventotene.